-Antimicrobial resistance up in K. pneumoniae isolatesDecember 20th, 2012 in Diseases, Conditions, Syndromes /
+Antimicrobial resistance up in K. pneumoniae isolatesDecember 20, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Klebsiella pneumoniae (K. pneumoniae) isolates from U.S. inpatients are becoming increasingly resistant to antimicrobial agents, according to a study published in the January issue of Emerging Infectious Diseases.

 Guillermo V. Sanchez, M.D., of the George Washington University in Washington, D.C., and colleagues used data from The Surveillance Network to examine trends in antimicrobial-resistant K. pneumoniae among U.S. inpatients from 1998 to 2010.